Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Attendance at all clerkship-and-rotation-related activities is mandatory; therefore, any absence requires an excuse and documentation.
 Failure to notify Clinical Education and/or the clerkship site/preceptor of any absence from a clerkship, regardless of the reason or number of hours absent, may result in a meeting with Clinical Education regarding lack of professionalism and could result in a failing grade of the clerkship.

-An Absence Request Form and supporting documentation must be submitted directly to KHSC-KansasCOM clinical clerkship representative.
+An Absence Request Form and supporting documentation must be submitted directly to KHSU-KansasCOM clinical clerkship representative.
 All submitted absence forms must include a detailed make-up plan for the absence to be considered.
 Only completed, signed forms are processed.
 Decisions rendered through this process are final.
 There are no exceptions to this policy and failure to follow the process will be considered an unexcused absence.
 A representative from Clinical Education will notify the student, via email, when a decision has been reached.
 Scheduled absences are not and should not be considered approved until the official Absence Request Form is signed by the appropriate leader in clinical education.

 Class Cancellation